IngmarBitter/defenders/md/Christ/Christ.Slides.7.ResurrectionBiblicalEvidence.md

 ![](pics/ChristOverview.jpg style="float: right; width: 7rem")

+<p style="font-family: 'EB Garamond', serif; font-style: italic;">"Then Simon Peter came, following him, and went into the tomb; and he saw the linen cloths lying there, and the handkerchief that had been around His head, not lying with the linen cloths, but folded together in a place by itself."</p><p style="text-align: right;"> <em>John 20:6–7 (NKJV)</em></p>

-* John uses three different verbs in 20:5-8 for "see":
+* John uses three verbs for "see" in 20:5-8: *blepo* (a glance, v5), *theoreo* (observing, v6), and *horao* (perceiving, v8) — "he saw and **believed**"
-  * *blepo* (verse 5) — peeking in, simple sight
-  * *theoreo* (verse 6) — observing, considering
-  * *horao* (verse 8) — discerning, understanding — and "**he saw and believed**"
-* What did the beloved disciple see that made him believe?
-* The grave clothes lying as if the body had simply passed out of them — and the **face cloth folded by itself**
+* What made the beloved disciple believe?
+The grave clothes lying as if the body had passed through them, the **face cloth folded by itself**
-* No grave robber leaves a body's wrappings neatly arranged
-* The disposition of the cloths spoke of something other than theft
+* No grave robber leaves the wrappings neatly arranged — this spoke of something other than theft

 ---